House Jameson: Professional organizations

 Jameson was elected to The Lambs in 1936, and was also a member of the Theatre Guild in New York City, The Players in New York City, the Actors' Equity Association, and a charter member of the American Federation of Radio Artists (AFRA).
 He was elected President of the New York local of AFRA in 1945.

 Recognition

 In 1942, Jameson's Sam Aldrich character was named "radio's outstanding father" by the National Father's Day Committee.
 In 1989, Jameson was posthumously inducted as one of four charter members of the American Foundation for the Blind Talking Book Hall of Fame.

 Personal life

 Jameson was married to actress Edith Taliaferro, who died in 1958, and later to the former Elizabeth Mears.
 Jameson and Taliaferro met and were married in Toronto.
 Jameson and Taliaferro were married around 1928.
 For 35 years, he was a reader for the American Foundation for the Blind.

+Death

 Jameson died of cancer April 23, 1971, in Danbury, Connecticut.
 At his request, no service was held.
 Cremation was in Mountain Grove Crematory in Bridgeport, Connecticut.
 He was survived by his wife.